The Best Activities, Attractions, Sights and Tours in New Zealand

 This cool little beach suburb of Tauranga not only offers an array of eateries, shops and beach sports but you can see it all from the top of The Mount!
 It’s a steep climb to the top but totally worth it.

 Location: Tauranga, North Island.
-For more stuff to do here, see The Complete Travel Guide to Tauranga.
+For more stuff to do here, see the 15 Best Things to Do in Tauranga.

 78. Tour the Weta Workshop

 Forget Hollywood; the New Zealand film industry mostly functions out of “Wellywood”, including the Weta Workshop which creates props and special effects for The Lord of the Rings, Avatar, Marvel movies and more (more info on Viator and Klook).
 Alternatively, check out Weta Unleashed in Auckland.

 79. Enter an Alternative Reality at Steampunk HQ